meiladrahmani556/Disso/README.md

 ## 8. Dataset Cleaning and Preprocessing

 Images are normalised by rescaling pixel values to the range [0, 1].
 The training dataset is split into training (80%) and validation (20%) subsets using Keras ImageDataGenerator.

-The test dataset is kept separate and is not used during training to ensure unbiased model evaluation.
+The test dataset is kept separate and is not used during training to ensure unbiased evaluation.

 This stage of the pipeline is implemented in: